RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 We are now ready to implement the database repository.

-Create the _src/main/java/com/redhat/coolstore/service/ProductRepository.java_ by clicking the open link.

-Here is the base for the calls, **Copy** to paste it into the editor:
+Use the same procedure to create a new Java Class in the `src/main/java/com/redhat/coolstore/service` package called `ProductRepository`.
+Replace the empty class with the following code:

 ~~~java
 package com.redhat.coolstore.service;